blaZ3/Pin-Wall/README.md

 # Pin-Wall

-A demo app demoing the implementation of custom library that can asyncronously download images, JSON, text and other files from the network concurrenlty with mem cache support for Images, JSON and text
+A demo app showing the implementation of custom library that can asyncronously download images, JSON, text and other files from the network concurrenlty with mem cache support for Images, JSON and text